Blind cricket: T20 Blind Cricket World Cup

+On December 3, 2024 Pakistan has won the Blind T20 World Cup 2024 by beating Bangladesh by 10 wickets in the final match played in Multan, Pakistan.
+Pakistan achieved the target without losing a single wicket, securing a decisive victory.

 Regional organizations

 British Blind Sport

 The founding members of the British Blind Sport organisation were cricketers, and the association is the administrative body for the sport within the United Kingdom.

 Blind Cricket New South Wales (BCNSW)

 Blind Cricket New South Wales (BCNSW) is the home of blind cricket in New South Wales.

 Cricket Association for the Blind in India (CABI)

 Starting 2011, Cricket Association for the Blind in India (CABI) is in place of Association for Cricket for the Blind India (ACBI) set up in 1996.
 George Abraham is the founder of the registered voluntary body.
 Its objectives are to use competitive cricket to teach the blind to look at life positively, gain in confidence and strive to be winners rather than dependents; and to use the game as a medium to transmit the message of ability and talent to the society.
 The ACBI organised the first two Blind Cricket World Cups in 1998 and 2002.

 CABI is the apex body that organizes and conducts cricket for blind across India.
 CABI is a sports initiative of Samarthanam Trust for the Disabled.
 It is a registered Non Profit Organization, affiliated to the World Blind Cricket Council (WBCC).
 Conferred the hosting rights of the First Ever T – 20 World Cup in Bangalore in November /December 2012.